 After Google, YouTube is the second most visited website in the world and an essential tool for marketers that should not be overlooked.
 You may think of YouTube as a place where people spend time watching funny videos, but for large segments of the population, YouTube is more popular than standard television.

 If you’re not leveraging YouTube, you’re ignoring a massive opportunity.
 If you think that your audience probably isn’t spending time on YouTube, consider this.
 Currently, one-third of the total time that is spent online is spent watching videos.
 With YouTube having more than a billion active users and content that can be accessed in 76 different languages, it is the perfect platform for your audience to watch, engage and share your video content.

 While it may not be easy to quickly create a commanding presence on YouTube, the sooner you start, the sooner you’ll begin to see results.
-To help you learn more about YouTube video marketing and how to create a YouTube channel, we’ve put together this complete guide on how to create and optimize a channel as well as understand the advantages of pay-per-click advertising on YouTube.
+To help you learn more about YouTube video marketing and how to create a YouTube channel, as a digital marketing agency, we’ve put together this complete guide on how to create and optimize a channel as well as understand the advantages of pay-per-click advertising on YouTube.